Vladimir Romanov's ownership of Heart of Midlothian F.C.: Finances

 Romanov's management of Hearts' finances was a source of justified concern.
 Before he completed his takeover of the club, Romanov had pledged to eradicate the club's debt, which he completely failed to do - in fact the debt increased markedly during his tenure, in spite of such cash inputs as £9 million earned by the sale of Craig Gordon to Sunderland.

 Soon after the takeover was completed, the debt was transferred from HBOS and SMG to the financial institutions controlled by Romanov, Ūkio bankas and UBIG.
 Romanov permitted Hearts to greatly increase their spending on players, though much of this money was wasted in signings - instigated by Romanov - of sub-standard and disinterested foreign players, such as Laryea Kingston and David Obua.

 Hearts' income grew during the period, but not by as much as their expenditure.
 The club was over £36M in debt at 31 July 2007.

 Despite these losses and the consequent increase in debt, Romanov pledged to construct a £51M new main stand at Tynecastle, which would increase its capacity to 23,000.
-Pedro Lopez, Hearts deputy chief executive, said that the proposals show Romanov's long term commitment to the club and that the increased capacity and revenue potential would allow them to reduce the debt in the long run.
+Pedro Lopez, Hearts deputy chief executive, said that the proposals show Romanov's long-term commitment to the club and that the increased capacity and revenue potential would allow them to reduce the debt in the long run.
 On 7 July 2008, Hearts issued a statement that stated the club would issue debt for equity in order to reduce the debt by £12M.

 Unfortunately, this promise turned out to be the same sort of fiction as previous Romanov claims, and was widely - and correctly - rubbished by both fans and the press.
 Unsurprisingly, nothing beyond the construction of a model stadium came of this proposed investment.

 Financial problems continued to affect Hearts during the 2008–09 season.
 Player wages were paid late on two occasions, and win bonuses from the team's good run of form during November 2008 remained outstanding for some time.
 This led to speculation that Hearts would sell some of their key players, including Christophe Berra and Andrew Driver, when the transfer window opened on 1 January 2009, although only Berra actually left the club.

-On 17 June 2013, Hearts of Midlothian went into administration owing the bankrupt company Ukio Bankas £15 million.
+On 17 June 2013, Heart of Midlothian went into administration owing the bankrupt company Ukio Bankas £15 million.
 For many fans this was a small price to pay to remove Romanov from the club.

 Loan moves from FBK Kaunas

 Loan moves from Romanov's Lithuanian club FBK Kaunas to Hearts proved controversial in Scottish football.
 Loan transfers from clubs outside Scotland are automatically exempt from the limitation on signing players on loan.
 Reaction to the influx of Lithuanian players amongst Hearts supporters was mixed, with several being booed for perceived poor performance and the perception that they received preferential treatment.
-In contrast, others such as Andrius Velička (Hearts top scorer in 2006-07) and Marius Žaliūkas became established important first team players.
+In contrast, others such as Andrius Velička (Hearts top scorer in 2006–07) and Marius Žaliūkas became established important first team players.